Christmas In Amsterdam: What You Need To Know by JetSettingFools.com

 Christmas Markets Near The Netherlands

 Amsterdam is well-connected to Germany by train, plane and bus – which is perfect for making a quick trip across the border for a few German Christmas Markets!
-Our top picks for a short day trip or overnight trip would be to the nearby Dusseldorf Christmas Market (only 2 hours by train) or the Christmas Market in Frankfurt.
+Our top picks for a short day jaunt or overnight trip would be to the nearby Dusseldorf Christmas Market (only 2 hours by train) or the Christmas Market in Frankfurt.

 It would also be fairly easy to get to Paris and London for their fabulous holiday celebrations.
-Furthermore, there is an Alsace to Amsterdam Christmas Cruise that allows passengers to cruise in style from Basel, Switzerland on an 8-day river boat tour, visiting some of the best markets in the region – including Strasbourg, Colmar and Amsterdam.
+Furthermore, there is an Alsace to Amsterdam Christmas Cruise that allows passengers to cruise in style from Basel, Switzerland on an 8-day river boat tour, visiting some of the best markets in the region – including Strasbourg, Colmar and Amsterdam!

 More Amsterdam Christmas Events